 Full Review: ODP or the AE's evaluation of an entity which occurs at least once within the QA&I three-year cycle.
-The full review includes a conference with the entity to discuss findings, remediation, PPR, CAP, DCAP, QM Plans, and comprehensive report.
+The full review includes a conference with the entity to discuss findings, remediation, PPR, CAP, DCAP, and QM Plans.